 The people of Jerusalem laid down their robes, as well as palm fronds, on the road, welcoming Christ into the city as a royal.

-In the Gospel of John, Jesus had just rose Lazarus from the dead only a few days prior, and word of the miraculous event had already spread throughout Jerusalem, where crowds eagerly awaited the arrival of Christ in awe.
+In the Gospel of John, Jesus had just raised Lazarus from the dead only a few days prior, and word of the miraculous event had already spread throughout Jerusalem, where crowds eagerly awaited the arrival of Christ in awe.

 In the subsequent Gospels, Christ enters the city from the Mount of Olives, and there is no mention of Lazarus during the event.